ipopescu/docs/source/docs/casper/concepts/design/zug.md

 :::

-Notice that proposals, votes, and echoes are gossiped, so if one correct node receives a message, all nodes will eventually receive it.
+Notice that proposals, votes, and echoes are broadcast, so if one correct node receives a message, all nodes will eventually receive it.
 An honest validator sends only one echo or vote per round.
 So, unless 34% of validators double-sign, at most one block per round gets 67% echoes, and no finalized block can ever be skipped, ensuring safety.
 As long as there are 67% of echoes for a proposal, the next round begins and Zug doesn't get stuck.
 If there are not, everyone votes `no`, and the next round also begins.

 <!-- TODO use :white_check_mark: and :x: vs yes/no? -->